There are two grandstands on the Hamilton Straight at Silverstone which are named after Lewis Hamilton.

 Contents

-Drivers enter the Hamilton Straight via the final corner on the GP circuit, Club Corner.
-At the other end of the straight they will arrive at Turn 1 which is Abbey Corner.
+Drivers enter the Hamilton Straight via the final corner on the GP circuit, Turn 15 Club Corner.
+At the other end of the straight is Turn 1, Abbey Corner.

-Sitting along Hamilton Straight means you will have the best view of any seating area at Silverstone of the start / finish line.
-Plus you will be able to see all of the pitlane action, and if you are at the right end of the straight you can see the podium too.
+Sitting in these two Hamilton Straight stands means you will have the best view of any seating area at Silverstone of the start / finish line.
+Plus you will be able to see all of the pitlane action, and if you’re at the start of the straight you can see the podium too.

 If you’re camping at Silverstone some of the nearest sites are Woodlands and the Golf Club.